Writing extension modules for pypy

 Right now, there are three possibilities of providing third-party modules for the PyPy python interpreter (in order of usefulness):

 The ctypes module in PyPy is ready to use.
 It's goal is to be as-compatible-as-possible with the CPython ctypes version.
 Right now it's able to support large examples, such as pyglet.
 PyPy is planning to have a 100% compatible ctypes implementation, without the CPython C-level API bindings (so it is very unlikely that direct object-manipulation trickery through this API will work).

 We also provide a ctypes-configure for overcoming the platform dependencies, not relying on the ctypes codegen.
 This tool works by querying gcc about platform-dependent details (compiling small snippets of C code and running them), so it'll benefit not pypy-related ctypes-based modules as well.

-Mostly in order to be able to write a ctypes module, we developed a very low-level libffi bindings called _ffi. (libffi is a C-level library for dynamic calling, which is used by CPython ctypes).
+Mostly in order to be able to write a ctypes module, we developed a very low-level libffi bindings. (libffi is a C-level library for dynamic calling, which is used by CPython ctypes).
 This library provides stable and usable API, although it's API is a very low-level one.
 It does not contain any magic.
-It is also optimized by the JIT, but has much less overhead than ctypes.

 This is the most advanced and powerful way of writing extension modules.
 It has some serious disadvantages:

 - a mixed module needs to be written in RPython, which is far more complicated than Python (XXX link)

 - due to lack of separate compilation (as of April 2008), each compilation-check requires to recompile whole PyPy python interpreter, which takes 0.5-1h.
 We plan to solve this at some point in near future.